vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 --force
 </pre>

-For more information about using custom CA certificates, see the [Advanced Security Options section](vch_installer_options.md#adv-security) in VCH Deployment Options.
+For more information about using custom server certificates, see the [Advanced Security Options section](vch_installer_options.md#adv-security) in VCH Deployment Options.

 <a name="registry"></a>
 ### Authorize Access to an Insecure Private Registry Server ###

-An insecure private registry server is a private registry server for Docker images that provides TLS encrypted communication.
-It does not confirm the identity of the remote system that is connecting to it.
-TLS encrypted communication protects you from attackers listening in on your network traffic, but does not protect against man-in-the-middle attacks.

 To authorize connections from a VCH to an insecure private registry server, set the `insecure-registry` option.
 You can specify `insecure-registry` multiple times to allow connections from the VCH to multiple insecure private registry servers.